 - f.
 Victimisation Treating someone less favourably and discriminating against them because they have pursued or intend to pursue their rights relating to alleged discrimination, complained about the behaviour of someone harassing them or given evidence in someone else's discrimination complaint. - g.
-Institutionalised Discrimination This was first defined in the context of racism and exemplified in the Macpherson report on the inquiry into the death of Stephen Lawrence as "the collective failure of an organisation to provide an appropriate and professional service to people because of their colour, culture or ethnic origin.
+Institutionalised Discrimination This was first defined in the context of racism and exemplified in the Macpherson Report, 1099 on the inquiry into the death of Stephen Lawrence as "the collective failure of an organisation to provide an appropriate and professional service to people because of their colour, culture or ethnic origin.
 It can be seen or detected in processes, attitudes and behaviours which amount to discrimination through unwitting prejudice, ignorance, thoughtlessness and racist stereotyping which disadvantage minority ethnic people."

-4.4 The Scottish Housing Regulatory Framework
+4.4 The Scottish Housing Regulator's Regulatory Framework

-- 4.4.1 In February 2019, the Scottish Housing Regulator (SHR) published its revised regulatory framework: "Regulation of Social Housing in Scotland". - 4.4.2 Section 3 of the framework outlines the SHR' regulatory expectations of every RSL with respect to equality and human rights, as follows:
+- 4.4.1 In February 2024, the Scottish Housing Regulator (SHR) published its revised Regulatory Framework and Statutory Guidance, effective from 1 April 2024. - 4.4.2 Section 3 of the framework outlines the SHR's regulatory expectations of every RSL with respect to equality and human rights, as follows: